 Why Marble Is The Most Popular Natural Stone?

 Both the appearance and functionality of marble contribute to its extensive popularity, even in modern times.
 No one could refuse the fact that the natural stone adds elegance and charm to any space it occupies.
 It remains to be the king of aesthetics for centuries, seamlessly adding a novel look to the surroundings.
-Depending on its colour, marble has a unique light-reflecting property which creates magnificent spaces.
+Depending on its colour, marble has a unique light-reflecting property that creates magnificent spaces.
 This particular feature renders a skin-like translucence and life-like appearance to anything it touches.

 In terms of functionality, marble proves to be a highly durable material.
 Its usefulness comes from the fact that the stone can be easily quarried and carved.
 It is comparatively resistant to shattering and becomes harder and more durable as it ages.
-Although high-quality marble is expensive, it pays for it if properly maintained and cared regularly.
+Although high-quality marble is expensive, it pays for it if properly maintained and cared for regularly.

 What Can Be Marble Used For?

 Marble offers versatile options for applications in architecture as well as interior design.
 Some of the most common are: